 7. Satisfied by Zoning Administrator and Commission has no questions/concerns.

 8. Loading/unloading and Outdoor storage areas: Partially satisfied by the Zoning Administrator.
 B. Dvorak speaks to governance over a residential site.
 Zoning Administrator speaks to the applicant’s SUP, which includes commercial site and residential property, which are zoned Village Business/residential; as a function of the business.
 Therefore, the residential property could be argued to be considered.
 Residential Zoning ordinances in Torch Lake Township speaks to both the commercial and residential sites being used as a function for the Commercial business.
 Commission agrees to make a condition that the storage would have to remain in the driveway.
-Public Comment: Concern regarding allowing storage on residential property that may not be adjacent to commercial property made by M. Heeley.
+Public Comment: Concern regarding allowing storage on residential property that may not be adjacent to commercial property made by M. HeAley.

 J. Garrison speaks to added cost of placing no trespassing and unfavorable look.
 If the Commission agrees to have screening and parking of trailer over the septic area, this would go against the Health Department.
 D. Wright spoke to safety concerns.
 Feels there are many concerns and issues with the Day Park and swim area.
 Would like the Master Plan regarding the Day Park taken into concern.